Court rejects appeals by 47 Russians against Olympic bans

 The IOC has refused to comment on individual Russian athletes but says it decided who to exclude using a newly obtained Moscow laboratory database with evidence of past doping offenses.

-It refused to invite some Russians even after their disqualifications from the 2014 Olympics were lifted by CAS last week.
+It refused to clear some Russians even after their disqualifications from the 2014 Olympics were lifted by CAS last week.

 Stephen Hess, an international sports lawyer based in Colorado Springs, Colorado, said the decision was a victory for the IOC.

-The IOC pointed to a CAS statement that declared the Russians were not necessarily innocent of doping, just that the evidence was insufficient to ban them.
-Also, the IOC said, ”there were additional elements and/or evidence, which could not be considered” in last week’s CAS case ”that raised suspicion about the integrity of these athletes.”
+Angela Ruggiero of the IOC athletes’ commission said the decision provided clarity for all competitors.

+”The message we’re sending to athletes now is, the decision’s been made, you should be incredibly confident that every athlete, including the Olympic Athletes from Russia, have had to clear incredibly high hurdles to get here,” Ruggiero said.

-U.S. athletes praised the decision and the end to uncertainty around the participation of some Russian athletes.
+U.S. athletes also welcomed the end to uncertainty around the participation of some Russian athletes.

 —